A Tale of Two Efficient and Informative Negative Sampling Distributions: Our Proposal: Locality sensitive Negative Sampling (LNS)

-Given an input $(x,y)$, the cost of processing it without any negative sampling is $\mathcal{O}(N)$.
+\textbf{Computational Cost for Processing Each Input:} Given an input $(x,y)$, the cost of processing it without any negative sampling is $\mathcal{O}(N)$.
 With our proposed negative sampling the cost of sampling is the cost of query which is $K \times L$, a negligible number compared to $N$ in practice.

-The cost of update is slightly more $(|C|+1) \times K \times L$ because we have to update $|C|+1$ weights.
+The cost of the update is slightly more $(|C|+1) \times K \times L$ because we have to update $|C|+1$ weights.
 In negative sampling, $C$ is a very small constant.
-Also, in practice $K$ and $L$ are small constants.
-Furthermore, we have a choice to delay the hash table updates, as it only changes the sampling probability of few elements.
+Also, in practice $K$ and $L$ are constants.
+Furthermore, we have a choice to delay the hash table updates.